ChristianKuehnel/llvm-iwg/Discourse_research.md

-A while ago there was an [announcement](https://lists.llvm.org/pipermail/llvm-dev/2019-November/136880.html) of an [LLVM Discord server](https://llvm.discourse.group/).
+A while ago there was an [announcement](https://lists.llvm.org/pipermail/llvm-dev/2019-November/136880.html) of an [LLVM Discourse server](https://llvm.discourse.group/).
 So goal of this document is to figure out if/how we could migrate from mailman to Discourse.
 While there are other alternatives, they are not considered in THIS document.

-## Discord terms
+## Discourse terms

-Discord's structure is similar to a set of mailing lists, however different terms are used there.
+Discourse's structure is similar to a set of mailing lists, however different terms are used there.
 To help with the transition, here's a translation table for the terms: